 The following list provides the driver class name that you can enter for the applicable database type:

 The URL that you use to connect to the database.

 The following list provides the connection string that you can enter for the applicable database type:

 Optional.
 SQL commands to set the database environment when you connect to the database.
 The Data Integration Service executes the connection environment SQL each time it connects to the database.

 Enclose special characters in double quotation marks.

 Optional.
 SQL commands to execute before each transaction.
 The Data Integration Service executes the transaction SQL at the beginning of each transaction.

-For example, SET TRANSACTION ISOLATION LEVEL SERIALIZABLE;
+SET TRANSACTION ISOLATION LEVEL SERIALIZABLE;

 Enclose special characters in double quotes.